adyen-examples/adyen-magento-plugin-demo/README.md

 ### Usage

 1. Visit shop page http://localhost:8080
 2. Login to the admin dashboard (http://localhost:8080/admin/) to configure your [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key).
-You can find the default login details under `ADMIN_USERNAME` and `ADMIN_PASSWORD` in the `docker-compose.yml` file.

 Remember to include `http://localhost:8080` in the list of Allowed Origins on the Customer Area.

 To try out integrations with test card numbers and payment method details, see [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).